lias-laboratory/rt-approx-fpps/README.md

-# RT-Approx-FPPS: An FTPAS for Response Time Analysis of Fixed Priority Real-Time Tasks with Resource Agmentation
+# An FTPAS for Response Time Analysis of Fixed Priority Real-Time Tasks with Resource Agmentation

 The project page provides all MATLAB source codes of the algorithms and simulation environments defined in the paper _"An FTPAS for Response Time Analysis of Fixed Priority Real-Time Tasks with Resource Augmentation"_, Thi Huyen Chau Nguyen, Pascal Richard, Emmanuel Grolleau,  +IEEE Transactions on Computers+, 2014, accepted for publication.<http://dx.doi.org/10.1109/TC.2014.2346178>